 - Increasing the ongoing cash flow

 Deciding to raise rent in Florida sounds pretty straightforward but in reality, it can be quite complicated.
-Florida landlord-tenant law consists of rental laws and rent control laws that include a lot of tenant and landlord responsibilities.
-If a landlord fails in these, then they may be held accountable as stipulated by a rental agreement and Florida landlord-tenant laws.
+Florida landlord-tenant law consists of rental laws and statewide rent control laws that include a lot of tenants and landlord responsibilities.
+If a landlord fails in these when they increase rent, then they may be held accountable as stipulated by a rental agreement and Florida landlord-tenant laws.

 The Florida landlord-tenant law covers everything from what needs to be specified in the rental agreement to health codes to be followed and even what issues can be taken to county court.

-If Florida landlords or tenants fail to follow Florida landlord-tenant laws, applicable building codes, or the specifics of the written rental agreement, it can cause trouble for you and the dwelling unit.
-Renter responsibilities are outlined by the Florida law as much as yours are.
+If Florida landlords or tenants fail to follow Florida landlord-tenant laws, applicable building codes, or the specifics of the written rental agreement, it can cause trouble for landlords and the dwelling unit.
+Tenants responsibilities are outlined by the Florida law as much as landlords are.

-To avoid any legal issues, be familiar with Florida law on the matter before you consider a rent increase for your apartment, single-family home, family home, or duplex.
+To avoid any legal issues when you increase rent, be familiar with Florida law on the matter before you consider a rent increase for your apartment, single-family home, family home, or duplex.
 If you're a landlord with an applicable building, knowing the local landlord-tenant law is essential.

-Are you ready to increase your return on investment in Miami real estate and have your tenant begin pay a higher rate of rent in Florida?
+Are you ready to increase your return on investment in Miami real estate and have your tenants begin pay a higher rate of rent in Florida?

 In this article, we will go over the main points within the rent control laws and Florida landlord-tenant laws you should know about implementing rent increase in Florida.

-How do you inform your tenants about the rent increase?
+How do landlords inform tenants about the rent increase?

 - How much will the Florida rent increase on the single-family home or other property?

 - When will the rent increase come into effect?
-How much notice do you have to give your tenant?
+What is a sufficient notice period to give your tenants?

-- Will it affect how they pay rent or their tenant responsibilities?
+- Will the rent increase affect how they pay rent or their renter responsibilities?

-There is not a specific clause in statewide rent control laws that specify how much notice you need to give, only that it's a landlord's responsibility to provide proper written notice for any changes in Florida rent for the dwelling unit.
+There is not a specific clause in Florida rent increase laws that specify how much notice landlords need to give for rent increases, only that it's a landlord's responsibility to provide proper written notice for any changes in Florida rent for the dwelling unit.
 It should also specify the notice period and when the lease term ends.

-It is necessary to give those renting your property proper advance on the rent increase.
-You may think seven days is reasonable, but it's possible your residents see this as a limit on their freedoms as renters.
+It is necessary to give tenants renting your property proper advance on the rent increase.
+Landlords may think seven days is reasonable, but it's possible residents see this as a limit on their freedoms as renters.

-The recommended course of action to take is to follow the rent control laws regarding written notice for terminating a written lease agreement, no matter if it's a week-to-week lease, monthly, or other.
-These state that you have to give your tenant 15 days of notice when terminating a monthly rental agreement.
-In the case of a yearly lease agreement, you have to give a resident notice of 60 days which is therefore known as the notice period.
+The recommended course of action to take is to follow the rent control laws regarding written notice for terminating a written lease agreement, no matter if it's a week-to-week lease, a month to month lease, or other.
+This kind of rent control ordinance states that you have to give your renter 15 days of notice when terminating a monthly rental agreement.
+In the case of a yearly lease agreement, you have to give a resident sufficient notice of 60 days which is therefore known as the notice period.

-This tenant notice gives the current renter time before the end of the rental period.
-This time is usually used to let the tenant have a look at the new rent payment or gather their personal property in anticipation of renting a new place when the lease term ends.
+This renter notice gives the current renter time before the end of the rental period.
+This time is usually used to let the renter have a look at the new rent payment or gather their personal property in anticipation of renting a new place when the lease term ends.

-You may have to begin the eviction process by gaining an order from your Florida tenant by providing an eviction notice so you can recover possession of the dwelling from a tenant.
+You may have to begin the eviction process by gaining an order from your Florida renter by providing an eviction notice so you can recover possession of the dwelling from a renter.
 Once the notice period has ended, eviction can begin, as long as proper notice has been given.

 If you follow through with Florida landlords' responsibilities beforehand, it will reduce your court costs if it comes to that.
 A good landlord-tenant relationship can also lessen the need for the landlord's attorney to get involved.
 Just be sure to follow Florida law and respect renter's rights.

-Whatever the case, know your responsibilities when it comes to written notice and also be aware of tenant rights when it comes to the rental unit.
-Both the landlord and the tenant are responsible for following the Florida Landlord-Tenant Laws when it comes to the rental property.
+Whatever the case, know your responsibilities when it comes to written notice and also be aware of renter rights when it comes to the rental unit.
+Both the landlord and the renter are responsible for following the Florida Landlord-Tenant Laws when it comes to the rental property.